reproducing-research-projects/BugsInPy/report/meat.md

 We evaluate the following research questions:

 **RQ1.** How many bugs in BugsInPy are reproducible with no "extra" work?
-For a bug to be reproducible, the software environment should install without failure, the buggy version should fail the identified test cases, and the fixed version should pass.
+For a bug to be reproducible, the software environment should install without failure, the buggy version should fail the identified test cases, and the fixed version should pass these test cases.

 **RQ2.** How many non-reproducible bugs can we _rescue_?
 We rescue a bug by modifying the scripts and data such that the bug that was initially not reproducible now becomes reproducible.